Go Camping in Antarctica

 Things to do in Antarctica: See Penguins

 Visitors to Antarctica will mostly see Gentoo penguins.
 They are everywhere, and live where most ships from Argentina visit the continent.
-At our first stop upon arrival to Antarctica I went mountaineering and was able to get up close and personal with some Chinstrap penguins.
+At our first stop upon arrival to Antarctica I went mountaineering.
+I was able to get up close and personal with some Chinstrap penguins.

 Other penguins that live in Antarctica are Adélie, Emperor, King, Macaroni, and Rockhoppers.
 Some of these penguins are location and seasonally specific.
 If you want to see a certain species of penguin during your time in Antarctica, do some research as to where they might be and the season they’re around.